opendatamesh-initiative/odm-specification-dpdescriptor/CONTRIBUTING.md

 * Share your experience using the specification on social media, forums, or relevant communities
 * Mention the specification in talks, articles, or blog posts you create and let us know on Slack
-* Use the specification [logo](https://dpds.opendatamesh.org/images/logos/opendatamesh.png) or [link](https://dpds.opendatamesh.org/) on your website or documentation
+* Use the specification [logo](https://dpds.opendatamesh.org/images/logos/opendatamesh.png) or [website link](https://dpds.opendatamesh.org/) on your website or documentation

 ## Asking questions
 We wholeheartedly welcome your questions!
 They're not just accepted, they're vital for fostering knowledge exchange within our community.